symfony/symfony-docs/cookbook/workflow/new_project_svn.rst

 ----------------------------

-The biggest difference between `git`_ and `svn`_ is that Subversion *needs* a ventral repository to work.
+The biggest difference between `git`_ and `svn`_ is that Subversion *needs* a central repository to work.
 You then have several solutions :

 - Self hosting: create your own repository and access it either through the filesystem or the network.
 To help in this task you can read `Version Control